 The basic color wheel is a visual representation of the color hues.

-A circle, where you can see and pick up any color you’d want.
+It's a circle, where you can see and pick up any color you’d want.

 You go around the circle, picking this or that color, darker or brighter and testing them at will.